SuyCal/Personal-Portfolio/README.md

 Repository of my personal Portfolio
 This is the contents for my personal Portfolio.

-commercial usage of such, including pictures and code are not allowed
+commercial usage of such, including pictures and code are not allowed.